 I regret never having asked my father why he was drawn to model trains.
 Why not coins?
 Stamps?
 Fishing?
 Some modelers I’ve met point to moments of father/son bonding over Lionel train sets in childhood as the trigger.
-Others tell tales of massive black steam locomotives wailing and growling in the distance, bending trees and fences as they get closer and then roar past, horns screaming “STAND BAAAACK!” and “BEEEWAAAAAARE!!” while miles-long freight cars cling together, clack-clacking through small Midwestern towns, flying past and out into wide open America.
+Others tell tales of massive black steam locomotives wailing and growling in the distance, bending trees and fences as they get closer and then roar past, horns screaming “STAND BAAAACK!” and “BEEEWAAAAAARE!!”
+Miles-long freight cars cling together, clack-clacking through small Midwestern towns, flying past and out into wide open America.
 One modeler friend, Jerry Gray, told me recently that to him the most fascinating thing about trains are their massiveness and accessibility.
 “You can’t touch, or lean against, anything that big and powerful,” he said.
-You can’t just walk up and lean against a plane.”
+Imagine walking up and leaning against a 747.”

 During a recent visit to the Brooklyn Navy Yard, my Dad’s workplace for twenty-five years, I uncovered some clues as to the origins of his hobby.
 From 1939 until the Yard closed in 1966, he was a machinist in the Ordnance Shop there (with a break for service in the Navy during WWII).
 During the Second World War, 70,000 people staffed the Yard in three shifts, working ’round the clock seven days per week.
 Covering 300 acres, the Yard had its own railroad, including 10 Engines and 150 cars.
 An article from the February 8, 1943 edition of the employee newsletter The Shipworker reported that if straightened out into a single track line, the Navy Yard Railroad would run from New York City to Bridgeport Connecticut for a total of 63 miles.